 Call 207-283-6400 NOW for a FREE consultation with an experienced Maine murder defense attorney!

-Instead of trusting your defense to a public defender, choose a Maine criminal defense attorney with the experience, skills, and resources to mount the best possible defense given the facts in your case.
+Instead of trusting your defense to a lawyer who doesn’t understand the system, choose a Maine criminal defense attorney with the experience, skills, and resources to mount the best possible defense given the facts in your case.
 Contact the Webb Law Firm by calling 207-283-6400 to speak with a Maine criminal defense lawyer.
 All criminal charges are serious — don’t risk your freedom and your future by waiting to get help.

 The Difference Between Murder and Manslaughter

 A person who is accused of killing someone can be charged with either murder or manslaughter.
 The distinction between the two charges can be difficult to understand.
 Murder is defined by the intent of the person who allegedly committed the crime.
 If the state can prove that you specifically intended to kill another person that is known as express malice.
 Implied malice refers to someone who acted in a dangerous way and knew their actions were dangerous but disregarded the consequences.
 The presence of either type of malice results in a murder charge.
 The prosecutor must be able to prove malice in order for you to be convicted of murder.